jeremysb1/python_scripts/README.md

-# scripting_with_python

-I am writing some various scripts.
+These are my first two projects after completing MIT's 6.00.1x.

+Projects include:

+- a PDF merge tool
+- a secure password checker to check if a given password has been hacked

-Each project will have its own folder contained in the repository.
+Each project has its own folder in the repository.

-The point is to take what learned in 6.00.1x, make stuff, and build more complex stuff as I improve.